sevagh/freemusicdemixer.com/web/index.md

 ## Subscribe!

-Subscribing to our PRO tier unlocks more instruments and stems (**piano + guitar**) and higher-quality AI models on both the web app and the Android app, and access to microphone, app capture, and custom mix features on the app! **The same subscription gets you access to pro content on both the web app and Android app!**
+Subscribing to our PRO tier unlocks unlimited usage, more instruments and stems (**piano + guitar**), and higher-quality AI models on both the web app and the Android app.
+On the Android app, it also gives access to microphone, app capture, and custom mix features on the app! **The same subscription gets you access to pro content on both the web app and Android app!**

 <script async src="https://js.stripe.com/v3/pricing-table.js"></script>
 <stripe-pricing-table id="pricing-table" pricing-table-id="prctbl_1OcXFtAmT5bJ3vuw0JDQk6A5"